MicrosoftDocs/power-platform/power-platform/admin/analytics-flow.md

 The Power Automate report provide insights into the activities of citizen authors of Cloud flows across the tenant or environments.
 The report answers questions such as:

 - What is the total number of flows created Makers across the tenant or environments?
-- What is the count of first-time makers across Cloud & Desktop flows?
+- What is the count of first-time makers across Desktop flows?
 - Who are the top makers across the tenant or environments?
 - How many of these flows are using premium or standard connectors?
 - Allow me to filter the above list based on connector dependency.